fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 <button onClick={hello()}>button</button>
 ```

-Earlier on we stated that an event handler may not be a call to a function, and that it has to be a function or a reference to a function.
+Earlier on we stated that an event handler may not be a call to a function and that it has to be a function or a reference to a function.
 Why then does a function call work in this case?

 When the component is rendered, the following function gets executed: